UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Remediation vs. Exit

-Amira walks you through the decision framework before you choose.
-This is the hardest decision in supply chain compliance — and the one most companies get wrong.
+Amira walks you through the framework.
+The hardest decision in supply chain compliance — and the one most companies get wrong.

 Amira Osman